pusher-community/real-time-laravel/getting-started/integrate-pusher.md

 You'll now see the event appear in the Pusher Debug Console.
 It's working!

 <div class="alert alert-warning">
   <strong>It's not working!</strong> Oh no, Something has gone wrong.
-Don't worry, we'll work out what's happening in an upcoming section on <strong>Debugging your server-side integration with Pusher</strong>.
+Don't worry, we'll work out what's happening in an upcoming section on <a href="#debugging-your-server-side-integration-with-pusher">Debugging your server-side integration with Pusher</a>.
 </div>

 ## Using Laravel Event Broadcasting